Shemaplacide/Uber-Weather-Project-by-Shema/README.md

 ## 🎯 Question 1: Getting Started with Kaggle in Jupyter Notebook

 🔓 *"Every great analysis starts with access!"*
 To work with real-world datasets, the **first step** was enabling access to data from Kaggle.
 I successfully integrated the **Kaggle API** directly into my Jupyter environment, enabling seamless data retrieval without manual downloads.
-This process taught me how professionals source data efficiently for analytics projects.

 ### 🔧 Setup Steps: